Is there a minimum GRE or GMAT score required for entry into the program?

 There is no minimum GRE or GMAT score required.
 While applicants should have competitive GRE scores, we will be looking at the overall application (personal statements, professional experience, transcripts, and recommendations) to determine entry into the program.

 Is there a minimum TOEFL/IELTS score required for entry into the program?

 The TOEFL score should be a minimum internet-based score of 100.
 The IELTS should be a minimum score of 7.0.

 Are my test scores still eligible?

 GRE scores are retained for five years following the testing year (July 1 – June 30) – any test taken within this period is considered eligible.
 Georgetown does not accept GMAT scores from tests taken over five years ago.
 TOEFL scores are valid for only two years from the testing date.

 I will not be able to take the GRE/GMAT/TOEFL in time for the application deadline, can I still apply?

 Applications submitted on January 15 without the required test scores may not be considered for review.

 Do I need to take the TOEFL/IELTS exam?

 Georgetown University requires foreign applicants to provide proof of English language proficiency.
 If you received a BA from an accredited institution of higher education where English is the primary language of instruction then you do not have to take the TOEFL/IELTS.
 If you completed some coursework at a university where English is the primary language of instruction you will still need to take the TOEFL/ITS.
 If you transferred to a university where English is the primary language of instruction and were awarded an undergraduate degree from this institution, you may still need to take the TOEFL based on the number of years spent at the institution.
-If you have questions, please contact us (email@example.com) to clarify whether a TOEFL score is required.
+If you have questions, please email us at firstname.lastname@example.org to clarify whether a TOEFL score is required.